-2. Requirements for Attendance at Mandatory Continuation Grant Proposers Conference and Submission of Letter of Intent:
+2. Requirements for Attendance at Mandatory New Grant Proposers Conference and Submission of a Letter of Intent:

-All Continuation Grant Applicants must attend a Mandatory Continuation Grant Proposer's Conference and submit a "Continuation Grant Proposal Letter of Intent" to be eligible to apply for the 2022 TST funding.
-The "Continuation Grant Proposal Letter of Intent" will be made available at the Continuation Grant Proposer's Mandatory Conference.
-The "Continuation Grant Proposal Letter of Intent" must be submitted online by June 28, 2021 at 3:00 p.m.
+All New Grant Applicants must attend a Mandatory New Grant Proposer's Conference and submit a "New Grant Proposal Letter of Intent" to be eligible to apply for the 2023 TST funding.
+The "New Grant Proposal Letter of Intent" will be made available at the New Grant Proposer's Mandatory Conference.
+The "New Grant Proposal Letter of Intent" for New Grant Proposals must be submitted online by June 30, 2022 at 3:00 p.m.